Happy birthday Marks

 2001 - Future reds striker Djibril Cissé bagged a goal as France Under-20’s beat the Netherlands 2-0 in a tournament game to clinch third place.
 Grégory Vignal also played.

 2011 – Michael Ngoo netted for England Under-19’s in their 3-2 European Championships qualifying defeat of Switzerland in Nyon.
-Andre Wisdom skippered a side that also included Conor Coady and Jack Robinson, with Coady, Ngoo and Robinson all being cautioned.
+Andre Wisdom skippered a side that also included Conor Coady, Jack Robinson and future red Alex Oxlade-Chamberlain, with Coady, Ngoo and Robinson all being cautioned.

 Twice for their countries